renovatebot/renovate/lib/data/readme.md

 | From the same source repository.    | `repoGroups`    |
 | From the same organization.         | `orgGroups`     |
 | Based on name patterns or prefixes. | `patternGroups` |

+## Rename old packages (`replacements.json`)

+The `replacements.json` file has all the replacement presets.

+When a package gets renamed, you need to tell Renovate:

+- the datasource of the package
+- the old package name
+- the new package name
+- the last version available for the old package name
+- the first version available for the new package name